Failure to Diagnose is Particularly Devastating for Cancer Patients

 Early Diagnoses is a Matter of Life and Death

 When it comes to cancer, early discovery and treatment can make the difference between life and death.
 It sounds dramatic, but the statistics back it up.
 For example, more than 90% of women with ovarian or breast cancer survive beyond 5 years of their diagnoses if their cancer is discovered at its earliest stage.
 For lung cancer, people with early diagnoses have a 70% chance of living beyond five years, while people at a later stage only have a 14% chance of survival beyond five years.
 Thanks to early detection, the percentage of people who die from cancer has fallen by 20% over the last thirty years.
-Even for an aggressive form of cancer, like glioblastoma, early diagnose and treatment can still make a difference.
+Even for an aggressive form, like glioblastoma, early diagnose and treatment can still make a difference.

 The Fatal Consequences of a Failure to Diagnose

 This is why a doctor’s failure to diagnose cancer can be so devastating.
 Failure to diagnose occurs when a doctor fails to recognize a patient’s illness or misdiagnoses an illness, leading to a delay of treatment, or a total lack of treatment.
 Because failure to diagnose can have life-threatening results, it falls under the umbrella of medical malpractice.
 For a patient with cancer, a doctor’s behavior might be considered medical malpractice if they:

 - Dismiss the patient’s symptoms, or mistake their symptoms for another illness

 - Fail to properly perform routine tests, like mammograms or prostate exams

 - Misread tests, scans, or other results that would have shown the patient’s cancer